5 Things to Know About the iOS 14.5 Update

 Apple’s confirmed a new iOS 14.5 update and the software is in beta testing ahead of its release for iPhone.

-iOS 14.5 is yet another milestone release for iOS 14 which means it will probably bring a mix of new features, security enhancements, and bug fixes to iPhone.
+iOS 14.5 is yet another milestone release for iOS 14 which means it will bring a mix of new features, security enhancements, and bug fixes to iPhone.

 There’s a chance iOS 14.5 serves as iOS 14.4’s successor, but we could also see the company release iOS 14.4.1 before it touches down.